 Confidence in the market.
 As most commentators will tell you, the housing market is very much driven by confidence – and not only that, but confidence that prices will rise in the medium to long term and so buyers will benefit from capital appreciation.

-The pausing of the housing market during lockdown also means that pricing and sales data is likely to be unreliable for at the least the rest of this year.
+The pausing of the housing market during lockdown and subsequent Stamp Duty holiday also means that pricing and sales data is likely to be unreliable for some time yet.

 Possible shortage of supply.
-It’s highly likely that people won’t look to move unless they really have to.
+In view of current prices it’s highly likely that people won’t look to move unless they really have to.
 So that could restrict supply and help to support prices, or even cause them to rise to some extent.

 It’s also worth bearing in mind that a lower (or even minimal in some areas) sales volume in the market makes price statistics highly volatile and changes difficult or even impossible to spot.